playframework/playframework/documentation/manual/gettingStarted/IDE.md

 > **Tip**: You can run your application using `~run` to enable direct compilation on file change.
 This way scala template files are auto discovered when you create a new template in `view` and auto compiled when the file changes.
 If you use normal `run` then you have to hit `Refresh` on your browser each time.

-If you make any important changes to your application, such as changing the classpath, use `eclipse` again to regenerate the configuration files.
+If you make any important changes to your application, such as changing the classpath, use `eclipsify` again to regenerate the configuration files.

 > **Tip**: Do not commit Eclipse configuration files when you work in a team!